- What test(s) should I order? What should I order if I have a certain condition?

 Can I make an appointment to have my lab work done?

 The DLO Patient Service Centers function on a first come, first served basis and do not accept appointments.
-In most cases, your lab work should be able to be completed in 15 minutes after checking in and making your DLO Direct payment.
+In most cases, your lab work should be able to be completed in 15 minutes or less after checking in and making your DLO Direct payment.

 What do I do if I want a test not listed on DLO Direct?